MLM2/ai-behavior-safety-moderation-demo/README.md

 - `scripts/`: Supporting code for aggregation model.
 - `safety_moderation_argument_pattern.md`: Argument pattern inspired by AMLAS, adapted for this safety moderation framework.

+## Starter Notebooks

+This project includes starter notebooks to demonstrate key AI Behavior Safety Moderation techniques:

+- `harm_benefit_tree_generation_NEW.ipynb`: Demonstrates Chain-of-Thought generation of harm-benefit trees for AI behavior prompts.
+- `aggregation_model_demo.ipynb`: Demonstrates a transparent, steerable aggregation model to compute a total harmfulness score based on expert reasoning or LLM output.

+These examples illustrate how concepts from the SafetyAnalyst framework can be adapted to support practical AI policy and governance needs, including alignment with NIST AI RMF and ODNI Responsible AI goals.

 ## Relevance to AI Policy and Governance

 Transparent and steerable safety moderation of AI behavior is a critical emerging need for national security and intelligence applications.
 This demo illustrates how such techniques could be operationalized in AI governance workflows to support Responsible AI goals.